log-Mike/RL-WAPI/readme.md

 	`./client.sh lock network`

 # LDAP Server
-- Cnonects to a LDAP server
+- Connects to a LDAP server

 - To test locally for free, launch an OS capable of hosting FreeIPA (such as [the lastest Fedora release](https://fedoraproject.org/workstation/download))